These Underrated US Islands Are The Power Moves of the Summer

 MORE: Utah is one of the most scenic states in the union

 Pawleys Island, South Carolina

 A Lowcountry hideaway for sparse crowds and hammock naps

-After three generations of family vacations here, I guess I’m a little biased when I call Pawleys special.
-Like much of the Carolina Lowcountry, it’s a place you go for the atmosphere: stately oaks draped in Spanish moss; old historic homes and graveyards; a warm, frothy Atlantic that yields decent rollers for body-surfing and shells for the picking.
+Like much of the Carolina Lowcountry, you go to Pawleys for the atmosphere: stately oaks draped in Spanish moss; old historic homes and graveyards; a warm, frothy Atlantic that yields decent rollers for body-surfing and shells for the picking.
 The “arrogantly shabby” Pawleys Island isn’t as crowded or hoity-toity as Hilton Head, but not as isolated as, say, Daufuskie.
-You’re spitting distance from incredible seafood joints at Murrells Inlet like Hot Fish Club, and even closer to impressive fine dining at Frank’s and Caffe Piccolo.
-And there’s always pizza, beer, and a band at the gloriously funky PIT.
+You’re spitting distance from incredible seafood joints at Murrells Inlet and even closer to fine dining at Frank’s.
+And there’s always pizza and beer to be had at the gloriously funky PIT.

-A stroll amongst the sculptures, fountains, and zoo at Brookgreen Gardens is a morning well-spent, as is a boat tour on the Waccamaw River to see the area’s old rice plantations.
+A stroll among the sculptures, fountains, and zoo at Brookgreen Gardens is a morning well-spent, as is a boat tour on the Waccamaw River.
 Beyond all that, Pawleys attracts a lot of repeat customers because being there just feels good.
 It smells good: like the sea oats on the dunes, the marsh at low-tide, the damp woodiness of a porch after a storm.
 Grab an affordable offseason rate in September and you’ll spend the rest of the year jonesing for another whiff. -- Keller Powell